leonidas/xray-demo/README.md

 This project contains a small demo for AWS X-ray usage.
 It deploys an apigateway with two lambdas, which will send traces to X-ray.
 AWS CDK is utilized in the deployment.

+The X-Ray instrumentation in this demo is done using Javascript SDK for the AWS X-Ray.

 ## Deploying

     npm ci